Lxlp38/MythicScribe/README.md

 # Extension Commands

-* `MythicScribe.addCustomDataset`: Add a Custom Dataset from either a local path a link
+* `MythicScribe.addCustomDataset`: Adds a Custom Dataset from either a local path a link
 * `MythicScribe.removeCustomDataset`: Removes one or multiple Custom Datasets
-* `MythicScribe.createBundleDataset`: Create a Bundle Dataset based on other Custom Datasets you have previously added
+* `MythicScribe.createBundleDataset`: Creates a Bundle Dataset based on other Custom Datasets you have previously added
-* `MythicScribe.openLogs`: Open the Extension's logs.
+* `MythicScribe.openLogs`: Opens the Extension's logs.
 For debugging purposes
+* `MythicScribe.loadDatasets`: (Re)loads the Datasets manually

 # Known Issues